jvalenzuela/atform/doc/source/auto.rst

 necessary when organzing tests into multiple files as described in the :doc:`Organization<org>` chapter.
-Items defined in the top-level file are not available in lower-level, imported scripts for the same reason every script needs an ``import testgen`` statement at the beginning.
+Items defined in the top-level file are not available in lower-level, imported scripts for the same reason every script needs an ``import atform`` statement at the beginning.
 The solution to this is to locate any user-defined functionality in a separate file, which is then imported into every script in addition to the |project_name| module.